tohenk/node-dpfb/README.md

   Listen for the following events when capturing:
   * `acquire-status` which contains the capture status.
-  * `acquire-complete` which contains the captured image and fingerprint data.
+  * `acquire-complete` which contains the fingerprint data.

 * `enroll`, start fingerprint enrollment.

   Listen for the following events when enrolling:
   * `enroll-status` which contains the capture status.
-  * `enroll-complete` which contains the capture image and fingerprint data.
+  * `enroll-complete` which contains the fingerprint data.
   * `enroll-finished` which contains the zipped fingerprint datas.

 * `stop`, stop fingerprint acquisition or enrollment.